Bladder control, mild hypothermia and kinglets

 • I managed not to pee on myself from overwhelming joy, but I did cry a lot because I am so in love with Mike Scott and his sheer genius brings me to tears every time.
 I cannot help it.

-• Texas is drowning.
+• is drowning.
 I’m pretty sure that I do not have hantavirus.
 The Pine Warblers, Ruby-crowned Kinglets and White-throated sparrows have returned!

 • Actually, we got 7 new yard birds in the last day.
 That whole migrating thing, ya know?